workshopper/learnyoureact/exercises/hello_react/problem.en.md

 module.exports = TodoBox;
 ```

-These codes which is like writing XML in JavaScript called React.js JSX syntax.
+This code, which is like writing HTML in JavaScript, is called React.js JSX syntax.
-You can write codes in other syntax, but use JSX syntax in this workshopper.
+You can create your views without JSX syntax, but use the JSX syntax in this workshop.

-After writing codes, do `node program.js` and access `http://localhost:3000` , check the real HTML is outputted.
+After copying all of the code, run `node program.js` and access `http://localhost:3000`, check out the real HTML that is outputted!

-After that, do `learnyoureact verify program.js`.
+After that, run `learnyoureact verify program.js`.